openmfp/portal-ui-lib/docs/readme-generic-ui.md

         - `"detailView"`: similarly describes the fields which are to show up on the detailed view.
         - `"createView`: section additionally provides possibility to add the `"required"` flag to the filed definition, indicating that the field needs to be provided while creating an instance of that resource, with the `"values": ["account"]` there is a possibility to provide a list of values to select from.
+Also, it's possible to specify a GraphQL query to retrieve a dynamic list of values to select from using the `"dynamicValuesDefinition"`.
+You need to provide `"gqlQuery"` and `"operation"`, as well as `"key"` - a JSON path to the property that will be used as the displayed value, and `"value"` — a JSON path to the actual value.

 #### Example Content Configuration for an Accounts Node
 Below is an example content-configuration for an accounts node using the generic list view.